zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[Zeyi-Lin / HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。
 ## Java

+* 【2025-11-10】[Pugmatt / BedrockConnect](https://github.com/Pugmatt/BedrockConnect) - Join any Minecraft Bedrock Edition server IP on Xbox One, Nintendo Switch, and PS4/PS5
+* 【2025-11-10】[AntiCope / meteor-rejects](https://github.com/AntiCope/meteor-rejects) - An addon to Meteor Client with features that won't be added to Meteor.
+Because they were either rejected or are ports from other clients.
 * 【2025-11-03】[typetools / checker-framework](https://github.com/typetools/checker-framework) - Pluggable type-checking for Java
 * 【2025-11-01】[Tosencen / XMBOX](https://github.com/Tosencen/XMBOX) - 一个看片儿的空盒子软件，需自行配置源
 * 【2025-11-01】[unicode-org / cldr](https://github.com/unicode-org/cldr) - The home of the Unicode Common Locale Data Repository